Breeders' Cup: 2010–19

-The 2019 event at Santa Anita Park ended in the death of a popular horse, named Mongolian Groom, in the Breeders' Cup Classic.
+The 2019 event at Santa Anita Park ended in the death of a popular horse, Mongolian Groom, in the Breeders' Cup Classic.
 Mongolian Groom suffered a broken lower cannon bone as well as an upper portion of pastern during the race and was euthanized.
 The accident came after 37 other deaths at Santa Anita Park in less than a year.